Advanced Topics

 Adapter Compatibility

 Capturing packets of a particular standard requires the use of the adapter that is based on the same or newer standard.
 For example, capturing 802.11ac packets requires an 802.11ac or 802.11ax adapter; You cannot capture 802.11ac packets using an 802.11n adapter.
 The list of compatible adapters can be found on the CommView for WiFi download page on our website.
-Depending on the configuration of the 802.11n/ac/ax/be WLAN being monitored, additional requirements to the adapter might apply.
+Depending on the configuration of the 802.11n/ac/ax WLAN being monitored, additional requirements to the adapter might apply.
 They are discussed in detail below.

 MIMO, Spatial Streams, and Transmit Beam-forming

-• Find the best position for the laptop running CommView for WiFi.
+• Find the best position for the notebook running CommView for WiFi.
 Rotating it or moving it just a few inches in a different direction may dramatically increase or decrease the signal quality.
 In fact, even the position of your body or a raised arm may affect the percentage of CRC errors.

 • Try to make sure that that the WLAN devices do not operate at their maximum rates.
 Successful capturing of packets with rates of 100 Mbps and below is far more likely than successful capturing of packets with higher data rates.
-Although this sounds counter-intuitive, if your monitoring laptop is located next to the AP, moving the client devices a few meters further from the AP will increase rather than decrease the reception quality.
+Although this sounds counter-intuitive, if your monitoring notebook is located next to the AP, moving the client devices a few meters further from the AP will increase rather than decrease the reception quality.
 An 802.11ax client device located one or two meters from the AP will almost inevitably transmit packets at the rate of 720 or 866 Mbps, whereas the same device located five meters from the AP will drop the rate down to about 200 Mbps, which is beneficial for our purposes.

 It is important to remember that the capabilities of your monitoring adapter in terms of the number of supported spatial streams must exceed or be equal to the capabilities of the WLAN being monitored.
 In other words, you cannot capture packets being sent from a three-stream AP to a three-stream client using an adapter that supports only one or two spatial streams (but you can capture packets being sent, for example, from a two-stream AP to a two-stream client using a three-stream adapter).
 It is easy to figure out the number of supported spatial streams by looking at the adapter specifications.
 For example, for 802.11ac, the maximum supported rate of 433 Mbps means a one-stream adapter, 876 Mbps means a two-stream adapter, and 1,300 Mbps means a three-stream adapter.